john-cd/rust_howto/bk/drafts/categories/rendering_graphics-api/shaders.md

 ## `rust-gpu` {#rust-gpu}

-Making Rust a first-class language and ecosystem for [GPU][p-gpu] shaders
+Making Rust a first-class language and ecosystem for [GPU][p-gpu] shaders.

 ## `cubecl` {#cubecl}